solswe/space-minesweeper/README.md

 # space-minesweeper
-2D game project using TypeScript
+2D minesweeper game project using TypeScript and graphic library